python/typing/docs/spec/distributing.rst

 2. User code - the files the type checker is running on.

+3. Typeshed stubs for the standard library.
+These will usually be vendored by type checkers, but type checkers SHOULD provide an option for users to provide a path to a directory containing a custom or modified version of typeshed; if this option is provided, type checkers SHOULD use this as the canonical source for standard-library types in this step.

-3. :term:`Stub <stub>` packages - these packages SHOULD supersede any installed inline package.
+4. :term:`Stub <stub>` packages - these packages SHOULD supersede any installed inline package.
 They can be found in directories named ``foopkg-stubs`` for package ``foopkg``.

-4. Packages with a ``py.typed`` marker file - if there is nothing overriding the installed package, *and* it opts into type checking, the types bundled with the package SHOULD be used (be they in ``.pyi`` type stub files or inline in ``.py`` files).
+5. Packages with a ``py.typed`` marker file - if there is nothing overriding the installed package, *and* it opts into type checking, the types bundled with the package SHOULD be used (be they in ``.pyi`` type stub files or inline in ``.py`` files).

-5. Typeshed - only for modules in the standard library.
+6. If the type checker chooses to additionally vendor any third-party stubs (from typeshed or elsewhere), these SHOULD come last in the module resolution order.

-If typecheckers identify a stub-only namespace package without the desired module in step 3, they should continue to step 4/5.
+If typecheckers identify a stub-only namespace package without the desired module in step 4, they should continue to step 5/6.
 Typecheckers should identify namespace packages by the absence of ``__init__.pyi``.
 This allows different subpackages to independently opt for inline vs stub-only.